FreeTrav/psPILOT/psPILOT.md

 The first match string (if any) that is a substring of the accept buffer is assigned to the special (system) variable `%MATCH`.
 The buffer characters left of the first match are assigned to `%LEFT`, and the characters on the right are assigned to `%RIGHT`.

+Matches are case-insensitive by default.
+Case-sensitivity for M: and parenthesized conditionals can be turned on; see the **P:** statement.

 #### R: Remark

 `R: «text»`